mancontr/nanonvr/README.md

 ## Usage

 If you'd like to use NanoNVR on your Home Assistant instance, check our [addons](https://github.com/mancontr/nanonvr-hass-addons) page.

-This is a standard Node project.
-The usual steps apply:
+This is the recommended way to run the project.

+You can also run it through [Docker](https://hub.docker.com/r/mancontr/nanonvr) directly, or as a standard Node project:

 ```sh
 yarn